-Tartar Living calx Prepared salt } quart.j. each.
+FOR LUNA.
+Arsenic Tartar Living calx Prepared salt } quart.j. each.
+Take of Arsenic

 Let them be pulverised and placed in a luted vessel over a slow fire.
 Afterwards break and collect the powder.
 Next dissolve j. lb. each of Luna and Venus.
 Also project 3s. of this powder, and it will be good Luna.